erikvanoosten/metrics-scala/README.md

 ### Usage

-Metrics-scala provides an easy way to create _metrics_ and _health checks_ in Scala.
-Creating metrics and health checks is as easy as extending [DefaultInstrumented](/metrics-scala/src/main/scala/nl/grons/metrics4/scala/DefaultInstrumented.scala) and using the `metrics` and `healthCheck` builders:
+Metrics-scala provides a way to create _metrics_ and _health checks_ in Scala.
+Creating metrics and health checks is done by extending [DefaultInstrumented](/metrics-scala/src/main/scala/nl/grons/metrics4/scala/DefaultInstrumented.scala) and using the `metrics` and `healthCheck` builders: